- 6 lasagna noodles

 - 1 carton (15 ounces) part-skim ricotta cheese

 - 1/4 cup grated Parmesan cheese

 - Cook noodles according to package directions.
-Meanwhile, in a large nonstick skillet, saute onion and garlic in oil until tender.
+Meanwhile, in a large nonstick skillet, saute onion in oil until tender.
+Add garlic; cook 1 minute longer.
 Stir in the water, tomato paste and seasonings.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.

 - Place zucchini in a large saucepan; add 1/2 in. water.
 Bring to a boil.
 Reduce heat; cover and cook for 5 minutes.
 Drain and set aside.
 In a small bowl, combine egg and ricotta cheese.

 - Drain noodles.
-Place 1/2 cup tomato sauce in a 13-in. x 9-in. baking dish coated with cooking spray; top with three noodles.
+Place 1/2 cup tomato sauce in a 13x9-in. baking dish coated with cooking spray; top with three noodles.
 Layer with half of the ricotta mixture and zucchini.
 Top with half of the remaining tomato sauce and 1 cup mozzarella cheese.
 Repeat layers.

 - Cover and bake at 375° for 25 minutes.
 Uncover; sprinkle with Parmesan cheese.
 Bake 5-10 minutes longer or until bubbly.
 Let stand for 10 minutes before cutting.
 Yield: 9 servings.

 Reviews forMeatless Zucchini Lasagna

 "I thought the sauce flavors worked really well.
 I made it a few hours ahead so the flavors had time to meld, so maybe that helped.
 What I didn't particularly care for is that this is a pretty labor-intensive recipe.
 Make the sauce, cook the zucchini, cook the pasta, assemble......
 Not a recipe for me to make when time is short.
 However, I may very well make this again.
 Nice homey casserole!"